 Responsibilities to Your State

-- Develop an annual action plan that includes specific, measurable goals as well as C/U partner member recruitment and engagement priorities.
+- Develop an annual action plan and budget that includes specific, measurable goals as well as C/U partner member recruitment and engagement priorities.

-- Ensure that C/U partner membership priorities are integrated throughout your state’s strategic plan and state budget.
+- Ensure that C/U partner membership priorities are integrated throughout your state’s strategic plan.

 Responsibilities to Branches in Your State

-Disseminate program and higher-education information to your state board, branches, and community.
-Keep AAUW informed about branch and state program activities.
-Inform the AAUW manager of C/U relationships of recruitment efforts, trends, activities, possible joint initiatives, and issues of importance to women on campuses in your state at the end of each semester.
+- Keep AAUW updated on branch and state C/U outreach activities.
+Inform the C/U relationships manager of recruitment efforts, trends, activities, and issues important to women on campuses in your state.

 Leadership Skills Helpful to the Position